Free Virginia Public Records: Divorces, Marriages, Warrants

 The Office of Vital Records contains this information.
 Searchers can obtain a vital record by visiting a vital record walk-in location or submitting an online application form.

-Do Citizens Have Access To All Virginia Vital Records?
-(Free Marriage Records in Virginia)
+Do Citizens Have Access to All Virginia Vital Records?

-Virginian citizens have access to all events that occurred within Virginia.
-Citizens can access information online or through one of the in-person locations for births after 1912, marriages after 1936, divorce after 1918, and deaths after 1912.
+Virginian citizens have access to all events that occurred within the state.
+Virginia public records, including vital records can be access by citizens online or through one of the in-person locations for births after 1912, marriages after 1936, divorce after 1918, and deaths after 1912.

 Vital records are available for a fee of $12 for each certificate or copy or search of a record.

 How Can I Find Out If Someone is Married or Divorced?
-(Free Virginia Divorce Records and Marriage Records)
+(Free Virginia Marital & Dissolution Records)

 A person can find out if someone was married or divorced in Virginia by contacting the county clerk’s office in which the marriage or divorce took place.
 The VA Judicial System website has a list of the circuit courts and contact information.